How to Prevent Flooding in your Basement

 Restoring a flooded basement is no easy task, making flood prevention the most cost-effective method.
 Pumping out a few inches of clean water alone will set homeowners back $500 to $1,500 to start.
 The high costs associated with drying out and cleaning up the basement can reach upwards of $10,000.

-The flood restoration expense only increases with the size of the basement.
+The flood damage restoration expense only increases with the size of the basement.
 Additional factors that spike a cleanup cost include whether the water is sewer water polluted with toxic contaminants or clean water from plumbing pipes.

 When water damage strikes, a delayed response only aggravates the destruction.
 Mold flourishes within 24 to 48 hours of water damage.
 Wood structures begin to rot and weaken, leading to an uninhabitable environment.
 Rather than wait for damage to spread, consult a restoration professional for immediate water damage restoration services.